No Fee Unless You Win

 In many situations, you may be asked to sign a liability waiver.
 This could be a gym, play complex for children, kid’s sporting activities, or almost any other recreational activity, whether it be renting kayaks or going to a theme park.
 These waivers attempt to protect the party who asked you to sign, which is generally the business providing the activity, from any legal action being taken against them in the event an injury occurs.
 Florida law allows for liability waivers and courts will enforce them under certain circumstances.
 If you signed a liability waiver but were injured, however, you may still be able to take legal action against the defendant if you are able to prove that the waiver was invalid.

 Hersh Kirtman Injury Law is a personal injury law firm helping clients who have suffered harm in a personal injury accident.
-When you work with our trusted legal team, we can help you understand whether the liability waiver you signed will prevent you from filing a claim against the negligent party that caused your accident and injuries.
+When you work with our Boca Raton personal injury lawyer, we can help you understand whether the liability waiver you signed will prevent you from filing a claim against the negligent party that caused your accident and injuries.
 To determine whether you have a right to make a claim, despite signing a liability waiver, contact our Florida law office as soon as possible.

 If you have been injured due to another party’s negligence, but signed a liability waiver that you think may preclude you from bringing a claim, there is an important analysis that must be done.
 You may wonder whether you can still exercise your right to take legal action and pursue justice.